Laura Mvula and Nile Rodgers did a song together. Let Shambhala 2016 begin!

 Wow, this new Totemo EP is one of the most beautiful things I've heard all year.
 It is 17 minutes you will not regret.

-― It certainly is punk of the Church of England to think that way (tangenttangent), Thursday, 7 July 2016 15:34 (ten months ago) Permalink
+― It certainly is punk of the Church of England to think that way (tangenttangent), Thursday, 7 July 2016 15:34 (one year ago) Permalink

 наадя (Naadia) should have more listeners than sharivari and myself.
 Her new one, Хорошо, is thisthready.